prefapp/charts/charts/argo-workflows-operations/README.md

   - `tenant_id`: The Azure service principal tenant ID.
 - `subscription_id`: The Azure subscription ID.
 - `timezone`: The timezone for the cron schedule.
+- `suspend`: If true, the operations will not be executed.

 ### Features Configuration